matomo-org/piwik-python-api/doc/index.rst

 Disadvantages
 -------------

-You obviously can't check all client-side features from the server, such as plugin support, screen resolution etc.
+You can't check all client-side features from the server, such as plugin support, screen resolution, click goals etc. This could be accomplished by using some JavaScript code though if necessary.

-You also can't track click goals, unless you add some JavaScript to your site.

 TODO What happens if we have one client-side requests followed by only server side requests?
 Is the info tied to the user/visit?